 |Care Type||Average Monthly Cost|

 You don’t have to pay tuition to send your child to a public school.
-Comparatively, private schools can cost close to a thousand dollars per month depending on where you live.
+Comparatively, private schools can cost on average from $300 to more than $2,000 a month depending on where you live.

-The average monthly expense for all private elementary schools across the nation is $743.9
+The average monthly expense for private elementary schools across the U.S. is $829.

-For private high schools, the cost goes up to $1,127 per month.9
+For private high schools, the cost goes up to $1,235 a month.

 Whether your child goes to a public or private school, you likely won’t escape back-to-school costs.

-Between supplies, school pictures, clothing, and mandatory school fees, you’ll spend the following each year10:
+Between supplies, technology and mandatory school fees, you’ll spend the following — on average — each year:

 Budgeting is an essential step toward getting your financial life in order and reaching your money goals.
 But it can be hard to know whether you’re spending too much or not enough in some areas.

-Comparing your monthly expenses with the national average can give you a reference point so you know where you stand.
+Comparing monthly expenses with national averages can provide reference points to show where you stand.
 For example, if you’re not saving enough, it can encourage you to find areas where you can cut back to save more.

-As you consider the average monthly expenses for some of your top spending categories, consider how you can use the information to improve your own household budget.
+As you consider the average monthly expenses for your top spending categories, consider how you can use the information to improve your own household budget.